homeday-de/homeday-blocks/README.md

 3) Give title a semantic meaning through [emojis](https://gitmoji.carloscuesta.me/).
 Please use emoji first, then the text.
 4) **:boom: - marks breaking changes (MAJOR version change)**
 5) **:sparkles: - marks new feature (MINOR version change)**
-6) Everything else is consider a patch change.
+6) The other gitmojis are either a **patch** or have no effect at all.

-It is important to follow this convention, because it makese generating changelog much easier (automatic).
-We use [changelog github action](https://github.com/homeday-de/homeday-blocks/blob/develop/.github/workflows/changelog.yml) to automatically generate the changelog.
-Please see [the action documentation](https://github.com/homeday-de/github-action-changelog-generator) for more details on supported conventions.
+It is important to follow this convention, because our automated releases are based on it.

 #### Examples

 ##### Major change
-:boom: Removed HdNotNeeded component (#32)
+:boom: Removed HdNotNeeded component

 ##### Minor change
-:sparkles: Added HdAwesomeComponent (#33)
+:sparkles: Added HdAwesomeComponent

 ##### Patch
-:wrench: Updated travis configuration and run lint on build(#34)
+:bug: Fixed that annoying bug

 ## Version release

-When a new version is ready to be released, these are the steps we need to take:

-1) Create a release PR from `develop` to `master`
-2) Changelog will be generated during the checks.
-Check it to determed the release type - `MAJOR`, `MINOR` or `PATCH`.For more info, please see [contribuiton guide](#contribution-guide).
-If in doubt, consult with rest of the team.
-3) Create a version bump PR to develop (use [`npm version`](https://docs.npmjs.com/cli/version.html) to make sure version is updated everywhere).
-This should be merged as last PR before releasing.
-4) Once version bump PR is merged to `develop` and all checks on release PR have passed, merge the release PR.
-5) Draft a github release with corresponding version (target `master` branch), include the generated changelog, and publish it.
-Version naming convention is `vx.x.x`.
-6) After publishing the release on github, new version will be published automatically to the npm registry ([using github action](https://github.com/homeday-de/homeday-blocks/blob/develop/.github/workflows/publish.yml)) that's hooked to the [release event](https://developer.github.com/v3/activity/events/types/#releaseevent).
-Double check that the new version has been correctly published on [npm registry]( https://www.npmjs.com/package/homeday-blocks)
+Releasing a new version is as easy as pushing your changes to `master` (usually by opening a PR from `develop`) 😎

-The [CI](https://travis-ci.com/homeday-de/homeday-blocks) will automatically deploy the storybook to our [showcase env](https://blocks.homeday.dev), once the PR is merged to `master` branch.
+- The [CI](https://travis-ci.com/homeday-de/homeday-blocks) will automatically deploy the storybook to our [showcase env](https://blocks.homeday.dev).
+- And this [release workflow](https://github.com/homeday-de/homeday-blocks/tree/develop/.github/workflows/release.yml) will automatically create a [release on Github](https://github.com/homeday-de/homeday-blocks/releases) and publish a new [version to NPM](https://www.npmjs.com/package/homeday-blocks?activeTab=versions).

 ## Consuming in other projects